llMBQll/OmniLED/docs/devices.md

 > is set to `BitPerPixel`.
 > Additionally, the final rendered byte array is prefixed with byte `0x61` and suffixed with byte
 > `0x00` to match the device's usb protocol.
+>
+> Finding this data as well as the data format needed for the `tranform` function, requires
+> having the device documentation, or reverse engineering the USB protocol.
+If you have a
+> SteelSeries device there is a chance, however that only difference will be the `product_id` field.

 ### SteelSeries Devices (Windows Only)

 > _Note: This approach requires SteelSeries GG software to be installed and running._

 Register a SteelSeries device using [`steelseries_engine_device`](scripting_reference.md#steelseries_engine_device) function.
 This option is the easiest as it only requires knowing the device's screen size, and SteelSeries Engine will take the rendered data and send it to the device.